theinvertedform/umt.world/blog.md

 ---
-title: Blog
+title: Diaries
 layout: post
-description: "Selections from my diary edited into a fictional narrative.
-Emotions, ideas, gossip, writing notes, shopping lists, daydreams, fantasies."
+description: "Selections from my diaries, edited into a fictional work.
+Emotional patterns, ideas, gossip, writing notes, shopping lists, daydreams and fantasies."
 abstract: "In the ninth grade, my classmates were shocked by the excessive candour of my MySpace blog posts.
-I published the truth of how I felt before considering the consequences.
-The diary that I publish today is an ongoing experiment in autofictional narrativization---not a work until it's done, and until then a residue of my process of art, and of living.
-Nothing should be taken as true, but everything is based in reality.
+I published the truth of how I felt without considering the consequences.
+The diary that I publish today is an ongoing experiment in autofictional narrativization---a story based in memoir, an aestheticized residue of a process of art and living---unfinished until the *point final*.
+Nothing here should be taken as 'true,' but everything is based in reality.

-This page is influenced by aphoristic writing, New Narrative, online writing, diary writing, the autobiography, contemporary art, and cognitive behavioural therapy. *Here are the words that I have left on my page, and in them you will see---the very distance that lies between truth and fiction, between life and art!*"
+The writing on this page is influenced by New Narrative, online writing, diary writing, the autobiography, contemporary art and cinema, and cognitive behavioural therapy. *Here are the words that I have left on my page, and in them you will see---the very distance that lies between truth and fiction, between life and art!*"
 toc: true
 status: ongoing
 date: 2020-07-31